-Home ** Travel Adventures by Year ** Travel Adventures by State ** Plants ** Marine-Boats ** Geology ** Exciting Drives ** Cute Signs ** RV Subjects ** Miscellaneous Subjects
+** Plants ** Marine-Boats ** Geology ** Exciting Drives ** Cute Signs ** RV Subjects ** Miscellaneous Subjects

-Iron Mountain Highway in Black Hills
+Iron Mountain Scenic Byway in the Black Hills of South Dakota

-July 6 through 13, 2009 Bridges & Tunnels on Iron Mt.
-Highway One of our favorite activities in the Black Hills of South Dakota is to take a slow drive along the scenic Iron Mountain Highway where many of the one way tunnels form a picture frame around Mount Rushmore.
+One of our favorite activities in the Black Hills of South Dakota is to take a slow drive along the scenic Iron Mountain Highway where many of the one way tunnels form a picture frame around Mount Rushmore.
 I also love the unique engineering design in the pigtail bridges used in place of hair pin turns to navigate down the side of Iron Mountain.
-We are camped near Custer State Park and the town of Custer in the southern part of the Black Hills at Custer's Gulch RV-Park.
-It is an OK commercial campground just like dozens of others in this area.

 Iron Mountain Highway Scenic Drive